-The draft standard is closely connected to ISO 26000 and therefore highlighted at this website.
+The standard is closely connected to ISO 26000 and therefore highlighted at this website.

-This document provides guidance to organisations, independent of their activity or size, integrating sustainability within procurement, as described in ISO 26000.
-It is intended for stakeholders involved in or impacted by procurement decisions and processes.
+This document provides guidance to organizations, independent of their activity or size, on integrating sustainability within procurement, as described in ISO 26000.
+It is intended for stakeholders involved in, or impacted by, procurement decisions and processes.

 procurement that has the most positive environmental, social and economic impacts possible over the entire life cycle